William Allison Shimer

 William Allison Shimer (1894-1983) was an American professor of philosophy.
-From 1932 to 1943 he served as the first editor of the Phi Beta Kappa Society's literary journal, The American Scholar.
+From 1932 to 1943 he served as the first editor of Phi Beta Kappa society's literary journal, The American Scholar.
 After a stint as president of Marietta College, he spent the latter part of his life teaching in Hawaii and working for the World Brotherhood, an international organization founded under the auspices of the National Conference of Christians and Jews.